Half-Life 2's Patch Adds an Incredible Commentary

 I'm curious if y'all have some more experiences where an intentional change in the pace of playing a game has fundamentally changed your feelings about the game.

 I selfishly asked this question to maybe uncover some more brilliant games like Red Dead Redemption 2 that I think I was simply playing wrong.
+I mean, I got a pretty good answer for this.

-I tried to play Yakuza like a dragon when it first came out, and I didn't get it.
+when it first came out and I didn't get it.

 I didn't understand